BlueBrain/BioExplorer/README.md

 be.add_coronavirus(name=name, resource_folder=resource_folder)
 ```

+# License
+_BBBE_ is available to download and use under the GNU General Public License ([GPL](https://www.gnu.org/licenses/gpl.html), or “free software”).
+The code is open sourced with approval from the open sourcing committee and principal coordinators of the Blue Brain Project in February 2021.

 # Contact

-For more information on Blue Brain BioExplorer, please contact:
+For more information on _BBBE_, please contact:

 __Cyrille Favreau__
 Senior Scientific Visualization Engineer